sunlightpolicy/opendatapoliciesstatic/_documents/san-diego-ca-2014.md

 <p>1.7  <em>IT Department</em> means the City Department responsible for information technology and whose responsibilities are described in San Diego Municipal Code sections 22.1601 through 22.1602.</p>
 <p>1.8  <em>Public Data Set</em> means, except as otherwise provided herein, a Data Set that is available for inspection by the public in accordance with any provision of law and is maintained on a computer system by, or on behalf of, a City Department.
 Public Data Set does not include:</p>
 <ol type="a">
-<li>a. any portion of a data set to which the City may deny access under applicable federal, state or local law, rule or regulation;</li>
+<li>any portion of a data set to which the City may deny access under applicable federal, state or local law, rule or regulation;</li>
-<li>b. any data set that contains a significant amount of data to which the City may deny access under any other provision of a federal or state law, rule or regulation, or local law and where removing the data would impose undue financial or administrative burden;</li>
+<li>any data set that contains a significant amount of data to which the City may deny access under any other provision of a federal or state law, rule or regulation, or local law and where removing the data would impose undue financial or administrative burden;</li>
-<li>c. data that reflects the internal deliberative process of the City, including negotiating positions, future procurements, or pending or reasonably anticipated legal or administrative proceedings;</li>
+<li>data that reflects the internal deliberative process of the City, including negotiating positions, future procurements, or pending or reasonably anticipated legal or administrative proceedings;</li>
-<li>d. data stored solely on a City-owned personal computing device, or data stored on a portion of a network that has been exclusively assigned to a single City employee or a single City-owned or -controlled computing device;</li>
+<li>data stored solely on a City-owned personal computing device, or data stored on a portion of a network that has been exclusively assigned to a single City employee or a single City-owned or -controlled computing device;</li>
-<li>e. materials subject to copyright, patent, trademark, confidentiality agreements, or trade secret protection;</li>
+<li>materials subject to copyright, patent, trademark, confidentiality agreements, or trade secret protection;</li>
-<li>f. proprietary applications, computer code, software, operating systems, or similar materials;</li>
+<li>proprietary applications, computer code, software, operating systems, or similar materials;</li>
-<li>g. employment records and internal employee-related directories; and</li>
+<li>employment records and internal employee-related directories; and</li>
-<li>h. archival or historical material that is not digitized and would need to be converted to a digital, machine readable format.</li>
+<li>archival or historical material that is not digitized and would need to be converted to a digital, machine readable format.</li>
 </ol>
 <p>1.9 <em>Voluntary Compliance Standards</em> shall have the meaning described in Office of Management and Budget (OMB) Circular A-119 Revised, as modified from time to time, which currently includes standards developed or adopted by domestic and international organizations, including provisions that require owners of relevant intellectual property to agree to make that intellectual property available on a non-discriminatory, royalty-free or reasonable royalty basis to all interested parties.</p>
 <p>1.10 <em>Web Portal</em> means a collection of web services, accessible from a single web site, which brings information together from diverse sources in a uniform way.</p>